Daily guide for projects

 With your group

-(30 min) use the ABC…G questions from the example deep learning / model / data projects to write your own answers and build a first version of your abstract.
+use the example deep learning / model / data projects to write your own answers and build a first version of your abstract.

-(30-60min) Try to schedule a meeting with your project TA during this day and show them your abstract.
+Try to schedule a meeting with your project TA and/or mentor during this day and show them your abstract.
 Try to get explicit feedback and edit the abstract together in a google doc.

-(30min / group = 1h) It is always revealing to present your research to someone who has never heard about it.
-Take turns in your pod to read each other’s abstracts and provide feedback on them.
-Tell the other group what you understand and what you don’t from their research project.
+Likewise, it is always revealing to present your research to someone who has never heard about it.
+Take turns in your pod to read the other group’s abstract and provide feedback.
+What did you understand and what didn’t make sense?
 Give detailed writing feedback if you can (use “suggestion mode” in google docs).
 If there is no other project group in your pod, ask your TA to reach out to other pods to find a group you can workshop your abstract with.

 Abstract writing day should have helped you narrow down what results (positive or negative) you would actually need to answer your question.
 You will use the rest of this time to try to get a result, or make progress towards an answer.
 This might not work out in such a short time, but don’t get discouraged: this part normally takes months if not years of work.
 You might need some new tools at this point to analyze your model, such as dimensionality reduction techniques, or visualization methods for units inside deep neural networks.